COVID-19 Vaccine Availability

 Getting the COVID-19 Vaccine

-The 75th Medical Group is currently offering Initial/Booster COVID (Pfizer only) and influenza vaccines to all Active Duty, GS, Contractors, Dependents and Retirees.
+The 75th Medical Group is currently offering Initial/Booster COVID vaccines to all Active Duty, GS, Contractors, Dependents and Retirees (Pfizer to Active duty only).
 Vaccines will be available based upon supply.
-We do not yet have supply for the 5-11 age group.
+We are also offering COVID Pfizer vaccine to the 5-11 age group on Thursday and Friday afternoons ONLY.

-An appointment is required to receive your vaccine, no walk-ins will be allowed.
+An appointment is required to receive a COVID vaccine, no walk-ins allowed.
 To schedule your vaccine, please visit: https://informatics-stage.health.mil/COVAX or scan the QR code with your smart phone.
 Use the same scheduler to cancel any scheduled appointment.

 At times, there have been issues with accessing the site on an AFNET computer.
 If you have issues, connect via home computer or smart phone.
-With smart phone, it only shows the schedule by day not a month calendar which requires a search by day.
+With smart phone, it only shows the schedule by day.

 DOD COVID-19 Vaccine Service Member Mandate